Scholarships, Exhibitions and Bursaries

 - Existing pupils where a change in parents’ or guardians’ circumstances has resulted in difficulty in meeting tuition fees and may result in the child being withdrawn part-way through a stage of education.

 We will only consider applications from parents or guardians who have already registered their child for entry and paid the registration fee (currently £80 (or £150 for non-UK Nationals)).
-Application forms are available on request from Mr Stephen Oliver, the Deputy Bursar.
+Application forms are available on request from Mrs Krista Alves, the Deputy Bursar.